The Restorative Power of a Few Moments

 After extensive planning and enhancing our safety measures at the House, including implementing health checks to all who enter the House, we have slowly begun to reopen our services.
 We are currently serving registered overnight families at JW House, as well as our partner hotels.

-Our Day Use and Dinner is Served programs remain on pause until further notice.
+Day Use program remains on hold until further notice.
 Weekly volunteers have been welcomed back, should they feel comfortable.
 All staff, volunteers and guests are required to wear face coverings/masks and wash hands frequently while at JW House.

 We look forward to resuming additional services and welcoming all volunteers and guests back when it is safe to do so.
 Thank you for being patient and sticking by our side during this time.